 Admission and Matriculation

-An individual is admitted to The Graduate School to pursue a single specified degree program in a single semester.
+A desire to pursue a different degree requires a new application to the new degree program.
 For example, an individual who is admitted to a PhD program in Department A may not transfer to a PhD program in Department B. The individual must formally apply and be admitted to the PhD program in Department B in a subsequent semester.

 Non-degree Students